drcandacemakedamoore/cleanX/README.md

 tesseract_specific(directory):

-    """
- this function runs tessseract ocr for text detection over images in a directory, and gives a dataframe with what it found
+    """this function runs tessseract ocr for text detection over images in a directory, and gives a dataframe with what it found"""

-    """

 find_suspect_text(directory, label_word):

-    """
- this function looks for one single string in texts (multilingual!) on images
+    """finds a specific string you believe is a label e.g. "cancer"  , this function looks for one single string in texts (multilingual!) on images

     """